openshift/configuration-anomaly-detection/pkg/pagerduty/README.md

 ```

 ## make `cadctl` load PD creds
-### if you can `pagerduty-cli` installed
+### if you have `pagerduty-cli` installed
 you can run the oneliner:
 ```
-export CAD_PD=$(jq  .subdomains[].legacyToken ~/.config/pagerduty-cli/config.json -r)
+export CAD_PD_TOKEN=$(jq  .subdomains[].legacyToken ~/.config/pagerduty-cli/config.json -r)
 ```
 and the token will be used

 ### if you wish to load a token from the UI
-use the link to get an token, and bind it to the envvar https://support.pagerduty.com/docs/api-access-keys#generate-a-user-token-rest-api-key
+use the link to get a token, and bind it to the envvar https://support.pagerduty.com/docs/api-access-keys#generate-a-user-token-rest-api-key

+### Create the secret

+* CAD_ESCALATION_POLICY: refers to the escalation policy CAD should use to escalate the incident to
+* CAD_PD_EMAIL: refers  to the email for a login via mail/pw credentials
+* CAD_PD_PW: refers to the password for a login via mail/pw credentials
+* CAD_PD_TOKEN: refers to the generated private access token for token-based authentication
+* CAD_PD_USERNAME: refers to the username in case username/pw credentials should be used
+* CAD_SILENT_POLICY: refers to the silent policy CAD should use if the incident shall be silent
+* PD_SIGNATURE: refers to the PagerDuty webhook signature (HMAC+SHA256)
+* X_SECRET_TOKEN: refers to our custom Secret Token for authenticating against our pipeline

-## Manutally test on an incident
+## Manually test on an incident

 to do this, use the https://github.com/martindstone/pagerduty-cli tool.